kazurayam/PublishingCustomGradlePlugin_StepByStep/docs/index.md

 ## Introduction

-In this article I will explain how to publish custom Gradle plugins.
-I will present working sample codes.
-I will explain what sort of artifacts (files) are generated in the `<projectDir>/build` directory by the `java-gradle-plugin` and the `maven-publish` plugin.

 I have made a public GitHub repository of this article and sample codes

 -   <https://github.com/kazurayam/PublishingCustomGradlePlugin_StepByStep>

 I used the gradle version 8.0.2, Java 17.0.7, macOS 12.6

-### The official reference doc
+### Overview

+In this article I will explain the process of publising custom Gradle plugins.
+I will present a set of working sample codes.

-At first you should have a look at the official Gradle documentation:
+I started with the official Gradle documentation:

 -   [Developing Custom Gradle Plugins](https://docs.gradle.org/current/userguide/custom_plugins.html)

 The official docs include tons of detail information.
-I wandered around and had hard time to understand.
-In this article I would write what I found important but not clearly described in the official docs.
-In my humble opinion, the official docs tend to describe the front scene only, tend to hide what is going behind the scene of publishing Gradle plugins.
-Therefore I could not comprehend the description well.
-I looked at the publishing process step by step, studied what sort of artifacts are generated in the `<projectDir>/build` directory by the `java-gradle-plugin` and the `maven-publish` plugin.
+I wandered around and had a hard time to understand.
+In my humble opinion, the official docs tend to describe the front scene only, tend to hide *what is going on behind the scene of publishing Gradle plugins*.
+I studied the publishing process step by step, studied what sort of artifacts are generated in the `<projectDir>/build` directory by the `java-gradle-plugin`, the `maven-publish` plugin and the `com.gradle.plugin-publish` plugin.
 Finally I have got an "Aha!".

 ## §1 Start up